Parasite Blood Test

 Parasite Blood Test - More Information

-The parasite blood test, also known as a malaria test and a babesia lab test, checks the blood for specific parasites.
+The parasite blood test, also known as a malaria test, malaria blood test and parasite lab test, checks for parasites and malaira in the blood.

 Malaria is a disease caused by parasites of the Plasmodium type.
 Malaria exposure typically occurs after transmission by an infected Anopheles mosquito.
 Symptoms begin approximately one week after an exposure and include flu-like symptoms which can progress to more advanced liver and neurological issues.
 Because malaria can cause a wide range of symptoms, it is often underdiagnosed.
 While less common in the United States, malaria blood infections are more common in other parts of the world.